qmacro/qmacro.github.io/src/posts/2024-11-07-five-reasons-to-use-cap.md

 ### Test data

 What about data?
 While it's all very well having facilities to easily and rapidly build the right model, the right set of services and have those services made available via, say, OData, immediately, it's another thing to also conjure up sample data and have that served as part of the given OData service.
-It couldn't be simpler: the CAP server pick up CSV or JSON data files and prime the service with data therein, at startup.
+It couldn't be simpler: the CAP server picks up CSV or JSON data files and primes the service with data therein, at startup.

 Through the constant delight of convention over configuration, you don't even have to specify where those files are - there are standard locations (for sample data and for initial data) and if you create files in the expected place, the magic happens automatically.
 What's more, if you're unable or unwilling to generate your own test data, you can get the CLI to do that for you, and it will not only follow the same rules but generate data that complies with the types and constraints in the model, and that is aware of the relationships (and necessary foreign key identifiers) so that Things Just Work(tm).